openzsx/openzsx/containers/howto/docker_for_the_systems_crowd.md

 There are 3 primary source parts:

-- _**requirements.txt**_ - this is a list of packages referenced by the application that is passed on to the the python package manager (_pip_) so that it can fetch those packages for the application to use.
+- _**requirements.txt**_ - this is a list of packages referenced by the application that is passed on to the the Python package manager (_pip_) so that it can fetch those packages for the application to use.
 - _**app.py**_ - the application.
 This is what will run in the Docker container.
 - _**Dockerfile**_ - the recipe that Docker uses to build the image.